tonechas/moodle-workshop-group-grades/README.md

 3. In **Identify user by**, select the field that matches your file (e.g., **ID number**).
 4. Match each column in your file to an existing grade item or choose to **create a new grade item**.
 5. Click **Upload grades**.
 Moodle will confirm how many grades were updated.

+## Project Background

+This repository has been developed to support the research presented in the article _"Extending Moodle's Workshop Functionality to Support Group Submissions and Evaluations”_, which is currently under review for publication in the *Journal of College Science Teaching*.